soongensayo/gedi-hotel-assistant/README.md

 - **📧 Check-in Confirmation Email** — Sends a styled HTML email to the guest with room details, stay dates, and the wallet pass attached.
 - **💬 Post Check-in Conversation** — After check-in completes, the AI continues chatting as a personal concierge — sharing local tips, answering hotel questions, and making the guest feel welcome.
 - **📷 Real Passport Scanner** — Camera-based passport OCR (EasyOCR + Tesseract MRZ pipeline) with automatic field extraction.
 Falls back to mock data or manual entry when hardware is unavailable.
 - **💳 NFC Card Reader** — ESP32 + PN532 contactless card reader for demo payments.
-AES-128-CBC encrypted communication.
+Simple USB serial communication.
 Falls back to on-screen tap simulation when hardware is unavailable.
 - **📊 Hotel Data Backend** — In-memory mock data with Supabase support for production

 ---